Regularly Scheduled CME Series

 2nd & 3rd Thursdays | First Hill, Ballard and Issaquah

-Grand Rounds provides an ongoing forum for physicians and allied health professionals to enhance their diagnostic, clinical, and treatment skills.
-Each month, complex clinical cases will be presented to a multi-disciplinary audience in an interactive format.
+Grand Rounds provides an ongoing forum for physicians and allied health professionals to enhance their diagnostic, clinical, and treatment skills and to actively involve medical, surgical, nursing, pharmacy and therapy staff in real-time improvement of patient care at Swedish Medical Center.
 The sessions are targeted to all specialties and health-care professionals.
-The goal of the series is not only to teach best practices, but to actively involve medical, nursing, pharmacy and therapy staff in real-time improvement of patient care at Swedish Medical Center.

 4th Wednesdays | First Hill, Ballard, Edmonds and Issaquah